GeoscienceAustralia/FSDF/vocab-maintenance.md

 The key extras in the advanced examples are
 1. more external namespaces bound to prefixes, including `sosa` which is a domain-specific vocabulary
-2. elements from multiple namespaces are used in the data structure row - `rdf:type`, `ui:topMemberOf`, `rdfs:label` etc.
+2. elements from multiple namespaces are used in the data structure row (row 25 in this example) - `rdf:type`, `ui:topMemberOf`, `rdfs:label` etc.
 3. not every row is a `skos:Concept`, so an `rdf:type` column is used to assign explicit class(es) for each term - some are `skos:Concept`, some `skos:Collection`, some `sosa:Procedure`, some more than one (comma-separated)
     - in fact SKOS-Play! can be used to manage any RDF data, and does not need to involve SKOS
 4. use of 'inverse' property references - here `^skos:member`.
 This allows collection-member relations to be captured one at a time, which is much easier to manage than a comma-separated list in the primary direction, which could have dozens or hundreds of items in the context of some vocabularies